zImfastr/LightNvimConfig/README.md

 # LightNvimConfig

 ## !
-Only tested on Windows sofar please Report any bugs !
+Only tested on Windows so far please Report any bugs !

 ### A Light Nvim Config including: